 - Do you want your current community to have access to your additional locations?
-This is an important thing to consider.
-Would your community members value this?
+Would it make sense to offer access to your community members?
+Why or why not?

 - Do you have to invest significant time, energy, and money to serve a new community?
-If you’ve built your first coworking space around a specific community, you may have to significantly invest to serve a new community vs. deploying a ‘plug-and-play’ model that you’ve already developed.
+If you’ve built your first coworking space around a specific niche, you may have to significantly invest to serve a new community (vs. deploying a ‘plug-and-play’ model that you’ve already developed).

-There may be other questions or criteria that are important to you.
-It’s important to sit down with your founding team to discuss these before choosing your coworking scaling model.
+It’s important to sit down with your founding team to discuss these and other criteria that may be important to you before choosing your coworking scaling model.

-Using the decision criteria you’ve developed, you can start to evaluate the different coworking scaling models to determine which one will best align with your goals.
+You can now start to evaluate the different coworking scaling models using the decision criteria you’ve developed to determine which one will best align with your goals.

 Model 1: Multi-brand alliance

-If you want to explore this option, start by understanding where your members travel for work, and seek out partners in those locations.
+If you want to explore this option, start by understanding where your members travel to the most for work, and seek out partners in those locations.
 This helps to ensure that the effort you are putting into creating an alliance will add value to your members.

 Model 2: Franchise model